redstrate/Astra/README.md

 * Game Patching Support: Can patch the game without the need to boot into the official launcher.
 * Alternative Server Support: Can use alternative servers in case the official ones ever disappear.

-**Note:** Steam-linked Square Enix accounts are not currently supported.
-You will have to use the official launcher or XIVLauncher.Core.

 ## Get It

 Details on where to find stable releases of Astra can be found on its [homepage](https://xiv.zone/astra/install).